 - To assist you with your application, please refer to the Bachelor of Music or Bachelor of Education (Secondary Music) or Diploma in Music Skills information in the Course and Unit Catalogue.

 - Auditions are undertaken online and applicants will be given access to an online auditions site to upload their practical performance pieces and to complete the theory exam.

 To obtain further information about the audition process, please visit our Music Audition webpage.

 For further information on Honours and Higher Degree Research entry requirements see:

-The majority of undergraduate students at UNE study music through either the Bachelor of Music (3 years full-time equivalent) course or the combined Bachelor of Music/Bachelor of Teaching (4 years full-time equivalent).
-Some units may be undertaken in other generalist courses (see below).
+The majority of undergraduate students at UNE study Music through either the Bachelor of Music (3 years full-time equivalent) or the Bachelor of Education (Secondary Music) (4 years full-time equivalent).
+Some units may be undertaken in other generalist courses.